mui/material-ui/docs/data/material/components/pickers/deprecated-pickers.md

 ## Where should I report issues, request features, or submit PRs?

-You should go to the [MUI X repository](https://github.com/mui/mui-x) to do those things now that the Pickers have been moved there.
+Please share all feedback, issues, and requests in the [MUI X repository](https://github.com/mui/mui-x).